tonytw1/squirrel-detector/README.md

 ## Inference speed

-If we were doing this at scale we'd probably be interested in the inference preformance.
+If we were doing this at scale we'd probably be interested in the inference performance.

-How to CPU and GPU compare for inference time?
+How to CPU and GPU compare for inference speed?

-Using the python API as in detect.py some rough inference times are for CPU and GPU are:
+Using the python API as per `detect.py` we get get some rough CPU and GPU timings:

 ```
 3.4 GHz CPU ~ 99 ms
 GT 1030 GPU (2Gb RAM) ~ 79 ms
 ```

-Slightly quicker on the GPU but the difference isn't impactful when detect_rest.py takes ~ 1000 ms.
+This small GPU returns slightly quicker and probably uses less energy than the CPU.

+But the time difference is small compared to the total latency of our TensorFlow serving call which is taking ~ 1400 ms.

-Most of the latenty is probably marshalling the enormous JSON response (~ 6Mb).
+Most of the latency is probably marshalling the enormous JSON response (~ 6Mb).
 Any tuning should probably happen there first.

+The prediction always returns 100 predictions and many fields which we are not using.
-The prediction always returns 100 predictions; the long tail is mostly useless which we're interested in the top 1 or 2 detections.
+The long tail is mostly useless which we're interested in the top 1 or 2 detections.

 Where does this 100 sizing come from?

 ```
 saved_model_cli show --dir ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8/saved_model/ --all
 ```

-It appears that the response format is very much baked into the model defination and probably can't be altered with query parameters.
+It appears that the response format is very much baked into the model definition and can't be altered with query parameters.

-Without wanting to tackle this just now we can revert to using an in memory instance of the model in our message handler.
+Not wanting to tackle this just now we can revert to using an in memory instance of the model in our message handler.

 This was an order of magnitude faster than calling TensorFlow Serving.

 ### Tweaking the model